journey-js/journey/dist-setup.md

 var buble = require( 'rollup-plugin-buble' );
 var ractiveCompiler = require( 'rollup-plugin-ractive-compiler' );
 var stringToModule = require( 'rollup-plugin-string' );
+var includePaths = require( 'rollup-plugin-includepaths' );
 var pkg = require( './package.json' );

+// Set './src/js' as a relative path for imports in modules so we can do:
+// import myLib from 'lib/myLib.js'
+// where 'src/js/lib/myLib.js' is a valid entry let includePathOptions = {
+    paths: [ './src/js' ]
+};

 module.exports = {